 Subject to arrangements made in exceptional circumstances only, all students on this programme spend a year abroad at an institute of higher education with which the University of Reading has an agreement under the Lifelong Learning Programme (LLP) and Erasmus University Charter; they can also choose to combine a period of study (minimum 4 months) with one spent on an international work placement.
 Full details of potential destinations can be found on both the departmental and Erasmus & Study Abroad websites.
 Students on this programme spend their third year at one of these Universities or they may request a work placement in Italy.
-Students who wish to take advantage of this opportunity must obtain authorisation from the Department of Italian in the second year of study.
-Applications should be handed in to the Placements Coordinator.
-Students may also decide to take up a shorter work placement during their year abroad which will form part of their assessment for IT3Y31 (Italian Oral and Textual Skills).
+Students who wish to take advantage of this opportunity must obtain authorisation from the Programme Director of Italian Studies in the second year of study.
+Applications should be handed in to the Placements Co-ordinator.
+Students may also decide to take up a shorter work placement during their year abroad.
 In either of the above cases it is for the student to seek out an appropriate placement.
 Further help may be provided by the Job Shop, located in the Student Advisory Service.